-Join Adam Crespi for an in-depth discussion in this video Creating animation in Unity, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Creating animation in Unity, part of Unity: Level Design.

 In a game, along with the static environment pieces, we need animated assets to bring the scene to life.
 If we don't put life into a scene, it is exactly static and kind of dead.
 So what we want to do is think in terms of two kinds of animation to really add some sizzle to our game.
 There's character animation we'll see, both the non-player characters and possibly a third-person-player character, for example.
 Animating, running around the market in this case.
 There's also ambient animation.
 An ambient animation can include characters, but also includes things like, spinning fans or flickering lights.

 It might include traffic in the distance, or even an animated sky, showing clouds passing by.
 The ambient animation is something that's always around us in the world.
 It ranges from wind ruffling clothing, to ripples on the water.
 We need to think about putting this in and where to put it in, to really add some life to our scene.
 I've modeled a few extra pieces here.
 We can see some more detailed objects, placed exactly over the white boxes for the prototype.
 For example, I've taken a very basic archway here and replaced it with a wall and a pointed arch.
 I've also put a keyhole arch in and finally a bit thicker of a standard rounded arch.